chroniccode/MNIST-with-keras/README.md

 # MNIST-with-keras
-Here I trained MNIST dataset with convnet on keras
+Here I trained MNIST dataset with convnet on keras.
 I achieved 99.2% accuracy on the test set.